Inoderma: Taxonomy

-Inoderma is a genus of lichen-forming fungi in the family Arthoniaceae.
 It was resurrected for use in 2015 for a small group of species with the following features: elevated, white pruinose pycnidia, immersed to adnate white pruinose apothecia, and a weakly gelatinized hymenium.
 Inoderma byssaceum was assigned as the type species for the genus.
+In 2024, Gintaras Kantvilas reported Inoderma from Australasia for the first time and recognised two regional species: I. applanatum (described as new) and a new combination I. platygraphellum.
+Species in the genus are separated using a combination of often subtle differences in apothecial and pycnidial morphology, ascospore size and septation, and thallus secondary chemistry.